Binary Code / Computer pattern in Photoshop Tutorial

 Go to the type tool and Set color and Set font (you can use any of the fonts available to you) and Set size and that depends on the size of the document and the grid that you have set up for your binary code / computer code pattern

 Click the document in the middle of one of the cells and add 0 and then duplicate that character and move to another cell and change the 0 to 1.

 Repeat that for the 0 or 1 over and over until you have filled all the cells with the 0 and 1 characters for the binary code / computer code.
 Now select an entire row or column and then use the align tools along the top of Photoshop.
 Repeat this for all the rows and columns so now you should have a complete set up of 0 and 1 cells.

 If you do not flatten the work, you can always shift the combination of 0 and 1 cells around and so if you want to, save the 0 and 1 layers as a PSD file to use as an endless source of binary combinations.
-Also, you can always create a 100 x 100 grid but that will probably take a little time to fill.
+You can always save the work to the creative cloud library (window and libraries) for future use

 Edit menu and define pattern and layer menu and new fill layer content and pattern and Select the binary code / computer code pattern and create a new Photoshop pattern layer and flatten, apply effects etc to it

 4. Using smart objects makes edits and creating new and unique binary code patterns even easier in Photoshop